Michele Trombetta

-Michele Trombetta (born 3 August 1994) is an Italian footballer who plays as a forward for Serie D club Piacenza.
+Michele Trombetta (born 3 August 1994) is an Italian footballer who plays as a forward for Serie D, Group C, AC Mestre.

 Club career

 Trombetta was a youth player of Modena.
 On 23 November 2011, he made his club debut in Coppa Italia against ChievoVerona.
 He then made his Serie B debut against Crotone.

 After various experiences with smaller teams such as Virtus Castelfranco, Progresso, Portuense, S. Agostino, Traversetolo and Vis Modena, he found stability in Corticella, where he arrives in 2022.

 Playing in Serie D with Corticella, he scored 26 goals over two seasons.
 In May 2024, he was selected by the Italian Twitch streamer Tumblurr to be part of his team, the Stallions at seven-a-side football tournament 2024 Kings World Cup.

 On 26 May 2024, he made his Kings World Cup debut against Colombian team Medallo City.
 He scored the decisive goal that led Stallions into the next round.
 After being scoreless in the next game against Brazil's Furia FC, he scored a brace in the last-chance round game against Persas FC.
 In the round of 16, he missed a penalty as Stallions were knocked out of the tournament by eventual champions Porcinos FC.